Collins, White Sox complete sweep of Twins with 8-5 win - WHIZ News

 TRAINER’S ROOM

 White Sox: 3B Yoan Moncada left after the third inning with a bruised right hand after sliding into third base.
-The team announced it was conducting further tests.
+La Russa said Moncada is dealing with swelling and will miss the series at Detroit and could play at Minnesota next week.

 UP NEXT